LeBron James Ejected After Lakers-Pistons Brawl

 Download our app for iOS or Android to get the latest forecasts on the hurricane season— and sign up for alerts.

-The incident occurred with about nine minutes left in the third quarter.
+A scuffle broke out in the third quarter of the Detroit Pistons and Los Angeles Lakers game after Pistons' big man Isaiah Stewart was hit in the eye by LeBron James.

-James appeared to attempt to box out Stewart on a free throw by Jerami Grant when the elbow occurred.
+The incident occurred with about nine minutes left in the third quarter as James attempted to box out Stewart on a free throw by Jerami Grant.

-Stewart fell to the floor and immediately approached James about the play with a bloody cut visible on the right side of his face.
+Stewart fell to the floor and immediately charged towards James with a bloody cut visible on the right side of his face.

-Pistons players attempted to restrain Stewart as he walked off the court, but the forward fought off multiple coaches and players and charged towards James.
+Pistons players and coaches had to restrain Stewart multiple times as he attempted to charge towards James again.

 The Lakers are scheduled to face the Pistons again on Sunday, Nov.
 28.